Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 You will need the following materials:
 - A flat and conductive material that has **AT LEAST** a 13 cm diameter (i.e. a computer case side panel).
 A thin paint layer shouldn't greatly affect signal strength.
-- About a metre of 2.5 mm copper wire.
+- About a meter of 2.5 mm copper wire.
 Different widths are fine, but 2.5 mm is optimal.

 - Male panel mount SMA port, preferably insulated - [Example](https://www.aliexpress.com/item/1005003803735398.html)
 - Adequately sized screws and nuts for the SMA port's mounting holes

-- If not using a 3d printed scaffold (linked later), a nonconductive material used as a support for the helix
+- If not using a 3d printed scaffold (linked later), a non-conductive material used as a support for the helix

 Appropriate tools for creating this antenna are a soldering station and multimeter.

 > - The groundplane can be either circular or square (13x13 cm).
-Larger ones (i.e. 17x17 cm) can be used, might have a minor SNR benefit particularily on offset dishes where the larger ground plane doesn't cover the dish itself.
+Larger ones (i.e. 17x17 cm) can be used, might have a minor SNR benefit particularly on offset dishes where the larger ground plane doesn't cover the dish itself.

 ### Parts of a helical antenna